bharatUSAA/bbu-gf/docs/gf_info/glossary.md

 The Private-Key used by a Steward when interacting with the Indy CLI.

 ### Validator Private Key
-The Private-Key used by the Validator Node when performing concensus.
+The Private-Key used by the Validator Node when performing consensus.